Keeping Seniors Safe: These Warning Signs Can Indicate That Help Is Needed

 If you see signs like an unkempt home, unexplained weight loss, or overall personality changes, talk to the senior about the possibility of introducing companion care services.
 Even though it may possibly seem easier to put off challenging discussions until after the holidays, it’s better not to wait until a real emergency occurs.
 Be realistic with your expectations, and realize that your senior loved one may protest the conversation initially.
 For now, try to just open the lines of communication.

 Need help with starting the home care conversation with a loved one this holiday season?
-Call for more information on the professional companion care services of Hired Hands Homecare at (866) 940-4343, where our mission is keeping seniors safe and thriving throughout Marin, Sonoma, Napa, and Solano counties and the Tri-Valley.
+Call for more information on the professional elder care in Marin and surrounding areas at (866) 940-4343, where our mission is keeping seniors safe and thriving throughout Marin, Sonoma, Napa, and Solano counties and the Tri-Valley.